 Observation forms completed by University Supervisors and District Administrators were collected and results analyzed.
-In AY 2016-2017, 100% of candidates met target and scored "Meets Expectations" or "Target" on the rubric (scoring at least 70%).
-Although 100% of candidates met target, program faculty examined the data and identified a trend of low performance in higher order thinking (learning goals and obj. reflect high expectations and mostly high-level objectives).
+In AY 2017-2018, 100% of candidates met target and scored "Meets Expectations" or "Target" on the rubric (scoring at least 70%).
+Although 100% of candidates met target, program faculty examined the data and identified a trend of low performance in designing student assessment.
 University Supervisors then provided targeted support and remediation for interns.
-This proved to be effective, as 100% of candidates met target in AY 2017-2018 however, faculty examined the evidence and identified low scores in designing student assessment.
+This proved to be effective, as 100% of candidates met target in AY 2018-2019 however, faculty examined the evidence and identified low scores in the area of professionalism.
 Since the assessment is tied to national standards, candidates' artifacts demonstrated student learning via mastery of those standards.

-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning and based on the analysis of the results in 2017-2018, faculty and University Supervisors will provide targeted support and remediation in the field for those failing to meet the target during the internship process in 2018-2019.
+Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty and University Supervisors will provide targeted support and remediation in the field for those failing to meet the target during the internship process in 2019-2020.
 In response to recommendations by the TEAC the Observation Form is being updated by faculty.
-The program specific section of the form has been aligned with CEC standards.
-This effort to engage in program improvement will strengthen candidates' knowledge and skills relating to Special Education curriculum, development, and assessment.
+The program specific section of the form will be aligned with CEC standards.
+This effort to engage in program improvement will strengthen candidates' professionalism as well as knowledge and skills relating to Special Education curriculum, development, and assessment.